kgisl/pythonFDP/notes/InsertSortTDD.md

  - Draw a representation diagram for the above list
  - Write Python code to do this.
 Print the list before and after insertion.

+## Place the last element in an `almost` sorted list into the list at the appropriate place so it fully sorted
+  - Build a sorted list containing 0

 ```python